 Apache Ranger delivers a comprehensive approach to security for a Hadoop cluster.
-It provides central security policy administration across the core enterprise security requirements of authorization, audit and data protection.
+It provides central security policy administration across the core enterprise security requirements of authorization, authentication, audit and data protection.

 Apache Ranger offers a centralized security framework to manage fine-grained access control over Hadoop data access components like Apache Hive and Apache HBase.
 Using the Apache Ranger console, security administrators can easily manage policies for access to files, folders, databases, tables, or column.
 These policies can be set for individual users or groups and then enforced within Hadoop.

 Security administrators can also use Apache Ranger to manage audit tracking and policy analytics for deeper control of the environment.
 The solution also provides an option to delegate administration of certain data to other group owners, with the aim of securely decentralizing data ownership.